 Guarantee your rental income

 A guaranteed rent scheme will give you peace of mind and will cover such things as loss of rent, accidental damage, legal expenses and liabilities, to name but a few.
-Our Guaranteed Rent and Rent on Time features are what make our Gold and Platinum packages the preferred choice of cover for our landlords.
+Our Essential or Complete Rent Protection features are what make our Gold and Platinum packages the preferred choice of cover for our landlords.

 A robust tenancy agreement will protect your rights and your property.
 Disputes are very difficult to settle with your tenant if you do not have a written tenancy agreement.

 Just because you own the house, doesn’t mean you can pop round anytime you please – you have to give at least 24 hours’ notice before you gain access to a tenanted property .
 You must get up to speed a host of other legal obligations, as you could find yourself in hot water if you fail to abide by the laws.

 Recording and logging an accurate property inventory provides the evidence you need should there be a dispute over damage to the property and disagreements about the deposit.
 An inventory is even more important if the property was rented as fully furnished.

 Our golden rule on becoming a landlord is to ‘treat your property and tenants as if the property is your business and the tenants, your customers.’
 Treat your customers well, and they will look after your property business.